yuyichao/explore/julia/new_gc/gcframe.md

 However, there are a few constraints that make it different from a simple register allocation.

-1. jlcall frames
+1. `jlcall` frames

-    At the jlcall call sites, we need the roots to be in the right order for the jlcall.
+    At the `jlcall` call sites, we need the roots to be in the right order for the `jlcall`.
 This makes the allocation significantly harder to optimize.
-    Due to the conflicts and overlapping lifetime of multiple jlcall frames, we may not be able to easily select the optimum jlcall frame offsets.
+    Due to the conflicts and overlapping lifetime of multiple `jlcall` frames, we may not be able to easily select the optimum `jlcall` frame offsets.
-    However, we'd like to at least be as good as the allocation on 0.4, i.e. directly emit temporaries into the jlcall frame and reused uninitialized jlcall frame slots for temporaries.
+    However, we'd like to at least be as good as the allocation on 0.4, i.e. directly emit temporaries into the `jlcall` frame and reused uninitialized `jlcall` frame slots for temporaries.

 2. `returntwice` functions (a.k.a. `try`-`catch`)